Piyush-2103/IDCraft-Pro/README.md

 design.

-Whether you are printing single-sided visitor badges or dual-sided corporate IDs, IdentityForge handles the heavy lifting of data binding, image masking, and print grid compilation, allowing institutions, event organizers, and businesses to generate thousands of custom ID cards in minutes.
+Whether you are printing single-sided visitor badges or dual-sided corporate IDs, IDCraft Pro handles the heavy lifting of data binding, image masking, and print grid compilation, allowing institutions, event organizers, and businesses to generate thousands of custom ID cards in minutes.